Grounded Text-to-Image Synthesis with Attention Refocusing: Method

-After having the CAR and SAR losses, we modify the noised sample $x_t$ at each step to minimize the loss similar to~\cite{chefer2023attend}.
-The update process is shown in \Fref{fig:framework} with the formula:

-with $\alpha$ as the step size that controls the influence of the optimization in the denoising process.
-However, we find that a single update step is often not strong enough to refine the cross-attention and self-attention maps.
-We thus make $\tau$ times of update at each denoising step.
-We also observe that applying optimization in later steps can lead to quality degradation.
-Therefore, we only update in the first $t'$ steps such that $t\prime < t$, with $t\prime$ as the number of steps using CAR and SAR losses.
-After finishing $\tau$ times of update, we feed the output to the diffusion UNet to resume the denoising process and compute $x_ {t-1}$.
-We discuss the implementation details in the experiment section.
+With the CAR and SAR losses, we modify the noised sample $x_t$ at each denoising step to minimize the loss using gradient descent.
+We show the update process in \Fref{fig:framework}: where $\alpha$ is the step size that controls the influence of the optimization in the denoising process.
+However, a single update step is often insufficient to refine the cross-attention and self-attention maps.
+We thus update $\tau$ times every early denoising step.
+After finishing the $\tau$ updates, we feed the output to the diffusion UNet to resume the denoising process and compute $x_{t-1}$.
+Intuitively, we use the gradient derived from attention-refocusing losses to guide the denoising process.
+More details about $\tau$ setting and algorithm can be found in the Appendix~\Sref{sec:adding_set_up}.